Dylan-86/dexetera-docs/docs/intro.md

 # Welcome to Dexetera

-Dexetera is a **decentralized finance (DeFi) platform** built on the Arbitrum blockchain.
-It allows you to trade using **smart contracts** without any KYC (Know Your Customer) requirements or account creation.
+Dexetera is a **decentralized finance (DeFi) platform** built on the Hyperliquid blockchain.
+It allows you to trade using **smart contracts**, without any intermediaries or centralized authorities.
+This means you have full control over your funds and trades.

 ## What Makes Dexetera Different?

 ### 100% Decentralized
 Unlike traditional exchanges, Dexetera runs entirely on the blockchain.
 No company controls your funds.
 You maintain complete control of your wallet and assets at all times.

-### No KYC Required
-You don't need to provide personal information, verify your identity, or create an account.
-Simply connect your wallet and start trading immediately.

 ### Trade Anything
 Users can create and trade contracts on **any measurable metric**.
 This means you're not limited to traditional assets.
 Trade cryptocurrency prices, sports statistics, weather data, or any metric you can imagine—as long as someone creates the contract.

 ### Fast & Efficient
-Powered by Arbitrum, Dexetera offers lightning-fast transactions with extremely low gas fees compared to Ethereum mainnet.
+Powered by Hyperliquid, Dexetera offers lightning-fast transactions with gas-free trading and low fees.
+No waiting for confirmations—trade instantly.

 ### Transparent & Trustless
 All transactions are recorded on the blockchain.
 You can verify every trade, contract, and settlement.
 No intermediaries, no hidden fees.